-Figure 3 | Key assessment quantities in weighted and unweighted scenario category ranges from the IPCC AR6 scenario database. a.
-Net zero CO2 and greenhouse gas (GHG) years; b. primary energy use of oil and gas in 2030; c. annual growth rate of final energy demand between 2020 and 2100; d.
-GHG emissions reductions between 2020 and the years 2035 and 2050, respectively.
-Data is shown for three scenario categories: scenarios limiting warming to 1.5°C with no or limited overshoot (IPCC AR6 category C1), the subset of these scenarios also reaching net zero GHG emissions in the second half of the century (IPCC AR6 category C1a), and scenarios returning warming to below 1.5°C in 2100 after a high (0.1–0.3°C) overshoot (IPCC AR6 category C2).
+Figure 3 | Key assessment quantities in diversity weighted and unweighted scenario category ranges from the IPCC AR6 scenario database. a.
+Net zero CO2 and greenhouse gas (GHG) years; b.
+Carbon sequestration from carbon capture and storage for C1; c.
+Carbon sequestration from carbon capture and storage for C2 d. & e, Primary Energy from Gas timeseries for C1 and C2 respectively; e & h, Primary Energy from Nuclear timeseries for C1 and C2 respectively; f & I, Carbon Price timeseries for C1 and C2 respectively.
+Our plots show data from three scenario categories: scenarios limiting warming to 1.5°C with no or limited overshoot (IPCC AR6 category C1) n=97, the subset of these scenarios also reaching net zero GHG emissions in the second half of the century (IPCC AR6 category C1a) n=50, and scenarios returning warming to below 1.5°C in 2100 after a high (0.1–0.3°C) overshoot (IPCC AR6 category C2) n=133.
 Individual scenarios are shown as dots.
 Violins show unweighted and weighted distributions, respectively, which are distinguished through lighter and darker areas.
 Dashed and dotted lines in the plots indicate key distribution statistics as defined by the legend in panel a.
+For timeseries plots, the coloured shaded areas represent the interquartile range of the reweighted distribution, with grey shaded areas representing the unweighted interquartile range.
+The coloured dashed lines represent weighted medians, whilst black dashed lines represent unweighted medians, as shown in the legend in panel h.
+Weighted and unweighted quantiles are computed using the same non-interpolating approach (see Methods).

 Exploring robustness

-It is well-established that the behaviour of IAMs is to a large degree determined by their model framework logic and model structure26,27.
+It is well-established that the behaviour of IAMs is to a large degree determined by their model framework logic, model structure and input assumptions26,27.
 Equally, model intercomparison studies use harmonised scenario design assumptions which dominate key scenario insights28.
 Understanding whether insights or diagnosed scenario characteristics are robust across model typographies, structures and scenario design assumptions is therefore important.
-Jack-knife resampling allows to estimate bias of a test statistic and has been applied to scenario ensembles of opportunity in the past.29 It was implemented here to quantify the robustness of our insights.
+Jack-knife resampling allows the estimation of bias of a test statistic and has been applied to scenario ensembles of opportunity in the past.29 It was implemented here to quantify the robustness of our insights.
 Such a test calculates how outcomes Vd vary across the ensemble of opportunity E when iteratively removing scenarios according to each instance d in resampling dimension D (e.g., removing specific modelling frameworks or intercomparison studies, or specific types of models such as recursive-dynamic and intertemporal optimisation models).